9. Procurement and Scheme Issues

-3.4.4 The Agency requires prior notification of any other exclusions.
+3.4.4 Homes England requires prior notification of any other exclusions.

-3.4.5 Terrorism is a normal insuring exclusion and falls outside the Agency insurance requirements.
+3.4.5 Terrorism is a normal insuring exclusion and falls outside our insurance requirements.
 Whether or not to insure for this risk is a matter for individual providers to decide according to the perceived risk.